 Which now of thy obsequious elements Choosest thou for thy champion and thy combatant?
 For well they know, the wide and deluging Waters, The ravenous Fire, and the plague-breathing Air, Yea, and the yawning and wide-chasm'd Earth,

-And when thou didst depart, no car of flame To bear thee hence in lambent radiance came; Nor visible Angels mourn'd with drooping plumes: They know thy bidding, by fix'd habit bound
+Nor visible Angels mourn'd with drooping plumes: They know thy bidding, by fix'd habit bound

 Nor didst thou mount on high